 Morgan and Jamie partnered with CliqStudios kitchen designer Lynn Moore to develop a solution.
 They would knock down a wall, move the kitchen around, and add additional storage, including a kitchen island and set of pantry cabinets.

-The new kitchen, Lynn summarized, is a “beautiful open concept kitchen using our Cambridge Painted White cabinetry.”
+The new kitchen, Lynn summarized, is a “beautiful open concept kitchen using our Decorative Painted White cabinetry.”

 Rectangular in shape, the new kitchen is composed of four functional sides: a sink wall for cleaning, a kitchen island for cooking and entertaining, a pantry/fridge wall for food storage, and a dining area for serving.